codxJC/P6.Tribute_Page/README.md

 #### PROJECT SCOPE

-This is the freeCodeCamp project *"Build a Tribute Page"* - responsive and according to the specs.
+This is the freeCodeCamp project *"Build a Tribute Page"* - which had to meet specific specs.
+I also made the webpage responsive as an extra exercise, which was not part of the project.

 The two first rulesets of code I added to my CSS is something I used for the first time and simplified my code significantly.